Application Process

 STEP 1: Review the information on this page.

-• Option 1: You can complete the online application (via Google Form) HERE (English version) or HERE (ʻŌlelo Hawaiʻi version)
+• Option 1: Complete the online application (via Google Form) by clicking on the button below

-• Option 3: Print the PDF and mail your completed application to:
+• Option 3: Mail your completed application to:

 1410 Lower Campus Rd.
 171F